LangbaseInc/langbase-examples/examples/email-agent-node/readme.md

 # Composable Email Agent

-An AI-powered composable email agent that analyzes emails and generates appropriate responses using the following agent architectures:
+An AI-powered composable email agent built in Node.js that analyzes emails and generates appropriate responses using the following agent architectures:

 -   Parallelization
 -   Prompt chaining